-- Hilarious in Hindsight: The movie was dead-on in predicting the death of boy bands and the rise of pop-punk in the early Turn of the Millennium.
+- The movie was dead-on in predicting the fall of boy bands and the rise of pop-punk in the early Turn of the Millennium.

-- Les Yay: The friendship between Josie and Valerie seems a lot more fleshed-out and real than Josie and Alan M.
+- The friendship between Josie and Valerie seems a lot more fleshed-out and real than Josie and Alan M.

 - Also, the scene with the girls in Fiona's bedroom suggests she has a thing for Josie, calling her "pretty".